-Covid 19 coronavirus: 4 more probables linked to yesterday's community Covid cases
+Covid 19 coronavirus: Jacinda Ardern, Ashley Bloomfield announce four more 'probables' linked to yesterday's community Covid cases

 From a health perspective, Bloomfield said level 2 was an appropriate alert level.

-Testing continues and there are roughly 6000-7000 people to test in Auckland, Rotorua, Christchurch and Wellington.
+There are roughly 6000-7000 people to test in Auckland, Rotorua, Christchurch and Wellington.
+Bloomfield said the long delays at testing centres were simply due to demand, similar to the issues supermarkets were facing after being inundated by shoppers.

+Bloomfield said he wasn't sure when the results of environmental swabs would be back but it wouldn't be today.
+He is aiming for tests to be processed within 24 hours but not everyone would receive their results in that time.

+"What I can say is people will know very quickly if they do have a positive test."

 As of midday, just over 200 close contacts had been identified, and more than 100 had been phoned by the Ministry of Health.
+By 4.40pm, all 208 contacts of the family had been contacted by the Ministry of Health.

 Most of the contacts being spoken to are from the two workplaces linked to the family members.
 They have been told to stay at home.

 "Because I think there is a serious and significant risk to the public ...
-I require the following people to do two things: to isolate at their usual home and to not go out to work until they are contacted by our national health service."
+I require the following people to do two things: to isolate at their usual home and to not go out to work until they are contacted by our national health service," Bloomfield said.

-This applies to any employees of Americold in Mt Wellington, and the Dominion Rd branch of Finance Now in Auckland.
+This applied to any employees of Americold in Mt Wellington, and the Dominion Rd branch of Finance Now in Auckland.

-The directive also applies to any visitors to the two workplaces and anyone who lives with staff members of the those places.
+The directive also applied to any visitors to the two workplaces and anyone who lives with staff members of the those places.

+People who visited the two affected businesses and who did not follow today's directive may be moved into quarantine under Bloomfield's authority.

+Bloomfield said they were still working through the consequences of what would happen if people who are close contacts at the two businesses linked to the new cases didn't choose to self-isolate.

 Bloomfield said he couldn't rule out a risk to consumers from products that came from Americold.